Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Evolution of Sub-Neptunes

 \subsection{Mantle Initial Temperature Dependencies}

-Sub-Neptune envelopes may comprise $\sim$0.1--10\% of their mass \citep[][]{Lopez2014,Owen2017a,Gupta2020a}.
-While in gas giant planets, it is the envelope that dominates the thermal evolution of the planet's interior, in sub-Neptunes, it is the mantles and cores (and therefore metals; e.g., silicates, water, iron) that dominate their cooling.
-The molecular weight gradient between the mantle and envelope is stable against Ledoux convection.
+We demonstrate in this section that hotter initial sub-Neptune mantles and cores cool slowly due to limited heat flux transfer across the envelope-mantle boundary (EMB), leading to a 5--10\% increase in the radii at late ages compared to models with cooler starts.
+This is due to the steep mean molecular-weight gradient between the mantle and the envelope, which is stable against Ledoux convection.
 Heat, therefore, can only be transported via conduction and radiation.
 In the standard MLT approach to convection \citep{Bohmvitense1958MLT}, heat is transported efficiently due to fluid parcels being dispersed over a characteristic length, whereupon the parcels deposit their heat and equilibrate with their surroundings.
-At the envelope-mantle boundary (EMB), $\mathcal{F}_{\rm tot} = \mathcal{F}_{\rm cd}$, since fluid parcels cannot cross the EMB.
+At the EMB, $\mathcal{F}_{\rm tot} = \mathcal{F}_{\rm cond}$, since fluid parcels cannot cross the EMB.
 Eq.~\ref{eq:cond} therefore implies that

-indicating that the temperature gradient must be large since the conductivities are small ($\sim$5--7 W m$^{-1}$ K$^{-1}$) at the EMB boundary.
-This, in turn, causes shallow temperature gradients within the mantle as heat is only throttled by conduction.
+indicating that the temperature gradient must be large since the conductivities are small ($\sim$5--7 W m$^{-1}$ K$^{-1}$) at the EMB.
+This, in turn, causes shallow temperature gradients within the mantle, as heat is only conducted.
 Shallow temperature gradients in the mantle make $\partial S/\partial t$ (Eq.~\ref{eq:energy}) small and, hence, cooling is slowed.